rsvim/rsvim.github.io/docs/api/01__rsvim/classes/RsvimOpt.md

 ##### Throws

-Throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if value is not a integer value, or the integer value is not between `[1,65535]`.
+Throws [Error](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Error) if value is not a positive integer that between `[1,255]`.

 ##### Example